thinktandem/thinktandem.io/src/content/articles/legacy-drupal-lando.md

   keywords: tags
 author: John Ouellet
 private: false
-mainImage: images/articles/d7-d8.jpg
+mainImage: images/articles/lando-space.jpg
-img-src: images/articles/d7-d8.jpg
+img-src: images/articles/lando-space.jpg
-byline: This guide is who we got a Drupal 4.6 Site to run on Lando.
+byline: This guide is how we got a Drupal 4.6 Site to run on Lando.
 You can use this as a guide to run any legacy architecture as well.
 date: 2019-09-10
 ---

 Use Case
 --------

 We had recently been contracted by a non-profit to migrate their legacy Drupal 4.6 site to [VuePress](https://vuepress.vuejs.org/).
 Yes, you read that right, Drupal 4.6.
 We needed to get the site setup in [Lando](https://lando.dev/) so that we could get the content out to use in the new static site.
 However, the oldest recipe in Lando is the [Drupal 6 recipe](https://docs.lando.dev/config/drupal6.html).
 On top of this, the oldest [PHP version](https://docs.lando.dev/config/php.html) that is "supported" is 5.3.
-Finally, Lando only supports [MySQL version 5 & 8](https://docs.lando.dev/config/mysql.html#supported-versions) out of the box.
-Considering the [requirements for Drupal 4.6](https://api.drupal.org/api/drupal/INSTALL.txt/4.6.x) are of a time long forgotten and easily supported.
+Finally, Lando only supports [MySQL versions 5 & 8](https://docs.lando.dev/config/mysql.html#supported-versions) out of the box.
+Considering the [requirements for Drupal 4.6](https://api.drupal.org/api/drupal/INSTALL.txt/4.6.x) are of a time long forgotten, what are we to do?

 > With the constraints of recipes and versions in Lando, how do we get this legacy Drupal site to work?